-Further information provided in Section 6.
+Further information is provided in Section 6

-- 4.4 The customer service standards that the Provider must adhere to are: - sign and securely send a copy of the fully completed ESF1420 form to the JCP ESF Admin Team within 5 working days of Participant signature; - 100% of people who start the Provision have a signed Action Plan (agreed and signed by both Participant and Provider); - review the Action Plan with the Participant on a monthly basis, as a minimum; recording clear evidence that the review has been undertaken ; - for 100% of Participants completing Provision or completing Provision early; conduct an exit review prior to completion of Provision to document the Participants progress, outcomes and highlight recommendations for future steps on the final Action Plan.
+- 4.4 Customer Service Standards that the Provider must adhere to are: - sign and securely send a copy of the fully completed ESF1420 form to the JCP ESF Admin Team within 5 working days of Participant signature; - 100% of people who start the Provision have a signed Action Plan (agreed and signed by both Participant and Provider); - review the Action Plan with the Participant on a monthly basis, as a minimum; recording clear evidence that the review has been undertaken; - for 100% of Participants completing Provision or completing Provision early; conduct an exit review prior to completion of Provision to document the Participants progress, outcomes and highlight recommendations for future steps on the final Action Plan (this excludes early completers and non participation).
 This must give specific details on what activities the Participant has undertaken; any qualifications gained; behaviours and next steps.
 This should be free text of at least 500 words; - in 100% of cases (where requested), send a copy of the final Action Plan to the JCP Work Coach within 5 working days of the request; - as part of your tender submission, any other Customer Service Standards detailed in your tender which will form part of the contract.